Regina M. Costa

 Biography/Practice Areas

 Regina M. Costa is a Partner with Pannone Lopes Devereaux & O’Gara LLC and a member of the Alternative Dispute Resolution and Special Masterships Teams.
 Attorney Costa is a highly respected civil rights lawyer and concentrates her practice as a member of the firm’s Special Mastership in Prison Monitoring Team for the U.S. District Court, Eastern District of California, in the matter of Coleman v.
-Newsom, overseeing prison reform and compliance with orders of the Court concerning care and treatment of the approximately 35,000 mentally ill prisoners throughout the 34 institutions within the California prison system.
+Newsom, overseeing prison reform and compliance with orders of the Court concerning care and treatment of approximately 34,000 mentally ill prisoners throughout 28 institutions within the California Department of Corrections and Rehabilitation and three (3) of California’s Department of State Hospitals.

 In 2011, Attorney Costa was appointed Child Advocate by Governor Lincoln D. Chafee and confirmed by the Rhode Island Senate.
 In this leadership position, which she held for five years, she was responsible for protecting the legal rights and interests of children in state care, reviewing and investigating all complaints of potential maltreatment of children in institutions and residences, and making recommendations for positive changes to policies and programs in the Department for Children, Youth and Families (DCYF).
 Attorney Costa has executive level experience in the areas of human resources, organizational change, professional development, teaching, training and financial management.